 It Lowers Your Risk Of Developing Depression

 The Telegraph reported in April, a 49-study review led by King's College London found that exercising for just twenty minutes a day could cut your risk of developing depression by a third.
 The review determined that any kind of "moderate aerobic activity, such as cycling or brisk walking," could boost your brain health.

-2. It Improves Your Overall Cognitive Functioning
+It Improves Your Overall Cognitive Functioning

 improved overall cognitive function.
 Study participants who participated in aerobic activities, such as walking, performed better on tests, and had a quicker and more accurate reaction time.

 Walking Releases Endorphins

 endorphins — a neurochemical that boosts your mental health, decreases your sensitivity to stress and pain, and can even make you feel euphoric.
 A 2018 survey conducted in the U.K. found that it took women a mere ten minutes of exercise to feel this "rush" of mood-boosting endorphins, as The Independent reported.

 "Becoming consistent with your walking routine is also a great morale booster.
 You can't help but feel proud of yourself when you conquer your daily goal — which, in turn, inspires you to keep the streak alive the next day and so on," says Blozy.
 "Those success-based endorphins will empower you in other areas of your life both personally and professionally."

 It Also Releases The Protein BDNF

 BDNF, is a protein that is "essential for neuronal development and survival, synaptic plasticity, and cognitive function."
 Simply put, it's extremely important to your brain health, and dysregulation of BDNF is actually associated with neurodegenerative disorders, such as Alzheimer's Disease.

 increased the production of BDNF in the brains of post-stroke patients.
 So, walking at a quicker pace could be a key element to maintaining a healthy mind.

-5. It Helps With Mental And Physical Fatigue
+It Helps With Mental And Physical Fatigue

 dramatically decrease fatigue.
 In fact, study participants that exercised for twenty minutes at a low intensity level, three times a week, reported a 65 percent reduction in their fatigue levels.

-6. It Strengthens Your Hippocampus
+It Strengthens Your Hippocampus

 increase the size of your hippocampus — the region of your brain that plays a critical role in forming and storing memories, as well as the associated feelings that go along with those memories.